 Another example involves a catering company whose financial controller diverted national insurance (NI) contributions for various employees payable to the government to himself.
 The scheme involved numerous payments and reimbursements in relation to the same employees, and the scheme went on undetected for many years before it came to light due to a ‘forced’ early retirement of the fraudster.
 Over a period of about 10 years, the total amount of actual NI contributions payments was less than the true amounts owed to the government.
 At the time of the discovery of the fraud, the insured had not sustained any financial loss apart from loss investigation costs and other related out-of-pocket costs.

-A detailed review was necessary, as it was claimed that the underpayment led to a later repayment of the missing amounts to the government, and the exact amount needed to be determined.
-An investigation was commenced by the tax inspector, who ultimately found that the insured was only responsible for a portion of losses identified.
+A detailed analysis was necessary, as it was claimed that the underpayment led to a later repayment of the missing amounts to the government, and the exact amount needed to be determined.
+An investigation was commenced by the tax inspector, who ultimately found that the insured was only responsible for a portion of the losses identified.
 This meant that the fraudster had made a significant financial gain, but the insured sustained a smaller financial loss equal to the findings of the tax inspector.

 What Do These Examples Tell Us?